 If the CAC decides to inquire into the complaint, an REA investigator will then be asked to investigate the complaint.
 They will contact the agent to request their formal response to the complaint.
 You will be given their response, so you have an opportunity to comment on it.
 It’s important you provide the investigator with all the relevant information.

 The information the investigator gathers is given to the CAC in a written report.
-The CAC members read the information provided by all parties (the parties could include you, your agency, the complainant or other people who have relevant information that the investigator has spoken with) and together, make a decision on the complaint.
+The CAC members read the information provided by all parties (the parties could include you, the agent, the agency or other people who have relevant information that the investigator has spoken with) and together, make a decision on the complaint.

 Decisions the CAC can make